JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

   - Obtaining certificates from a reliable CA would be required in production.
   - Public key pinning.
     - Reduces attack surface significantly but requires a significant amount of time and expertise to configure correctly.

-The current authorization scheme is limited in usefulness and provides significant security risks.
+    - If not done correctly this could lead to considerable server down time.
+    - Is only viable if you have a very large user space and you are concerned about being attacked by a fraudulent certificate.

+TLS Configuration
+- TLS 1.3 is used over TLS.2 due to decreased latency and increased security.
+- A trade off is that custom client implementations may not support TLS 1.3.
+- Allowing configurable TLS versions would solve this, however the decreased security does need to be taken into consideration.

+Authorization
-- Using an embedded name to verify a client is extremely sensitive to breaches.
-A simple brute force algorithm would be effective in bypassing this.

-The following would help increase authorization security.
+Using an embedded name to verify a client is sensitive to breaches.The following would help increase authorization security.
-- Using a username/password login, OAUTH, JWTs or 2 factor auth.
+- Using a username/password login, OAUTH, JWTs or 2 factor authentication.
 - Pairing above with a database would also allow client sessions to be persistent across multiple sessions.

+DDOS Protection
+- The server should have added security mechanisms such as DDOS protection through connection and rate limits on requests.

 #### External Dependency - Tonic

 Pros:
 - Highly performant, flexible and well maintained library.
-- Seamless integration with the TLS library `rustls`.
-- Time saved with client/server setup and integration with the generated gRPC code.
+- Time saved with the client/server setup and integration with the generated gRPC code.

 Cons:
 - `tonic`  v0.7.0 removed the ability to configure the TLS version and cipher suites using `rustls`.
-Because `tonic` will not allow you to do this manually, the only options are convoluted workarounds, which are messy and not intended to be used.
-Because of this, an older version of `tonic` will be required.
+Because `tonic` will not allow you to do this manually, the only options are non-elegant, error-prone workarounds.
+Because of this, an older version of `tonic` will be used.
   - This is not a viable option for production.
   - For a larger project with more time, setting up the server from scratch would be a better option in order to solve this issue and provide more configurability.